Ncnchiche/Charsort/README.md

 Learned how to create a doubly linked list from scratch, getting more familiar with C and pointers, as well as some basic sorting algorithms

 ## Time complexity
-This Program uses bubblt sort which is the slowest algorithm and runs at complexity of O(n^2)
+This Program uses bubble sort which is the slowest algorithm and runs at time complexity of O(n^2)